-Just over twenty years have passed since a group of ten wood carvers met in the back room of Paxton Lumber Company in Fort Worth, Texas to discuss the formation of a national organization to promote the art of caricature carving.
+Over 23 years have passed since a group of ten wood carvers met in the back room of Paxton Lumber Company in Fort Worth, Texas to discuss the formation of a national organization to promote the art of caricature carving.
 From that meeting came the Caricature Carvers of America (CCA).
 The founding group consisted of fifteen nationally recognized carvers, representing a broad geographical distribution, as well as diverse styles of caricature carving.
 The newly formed organization made no claims of being "the best," although several of the founding members are readily recognized as being pioneers in the carving community.
 The same may be said of the current membership.
 Over the years the combined CCA membership has garnered several hundred first place ribbons, including many "Best-of-Show" in carving competitions across the nation, and two CCA members have been judged “Best-of-Show” at the International Woodcarver’s Congress in Davenport.
-Collectively, CCA members have published nearly 100 books on caricature carving, and members regularly teach wood carving seminars throughout the United States and Canada.
+Collectively, CCA members have published over 100 books on caricature carving, and members regularly teach wood carving seminars throughout the United States and Canada.

 Since the inception of the CCA, four of our founding members are deceased, and several others have converted their membership to emeritus status (retired with honor).
 At this writing three of the founding members retain active membership.
 New members have replaced our retirees to maintain our membership at the maximum of twenty-five.